kathyrollo/jcucumberng-framework/README.md

 5. [Checking Results](#checking-results)

 ## How It Works
-Test script logic is implemented directly in step definitions (methods) using Dependency Injection (DI) to focus test automation on [developing tests instead of keeping up with page objects](https://www.linkedin.com/pulse/dependency-injection-write-tests-page-objects-katherine-rollo/).
+Test script logic is implemented directly in step definitions using Dependency Injection (DI) to focus test automation on [developing tests instead of keeping up with page objects](https://www.linkedin.com/pulse/dependency-injection-write-tests-page-objects-katherine-rollo/).
 An intelligent UI Map serves as the central object repository of web element locators.

 ### Basic Usage